Tafehi/ai-mcp-server-langchain/README.md

 - Sensitive credentials or API keys
 - To mitigate this, we enforce a universal system prompt that governs the model’s behavior across all tools and agents.

-# 🧠 System Prompt Policy
+### 🧠 System Prompt Policy
-Every interaction with the LLM is prefaced with a system message that includes the following rules:
+Every interaction with the LLM is prefaced with a system message and the response can be seen as below.
     <p align="center">
       <img src="./pic/02.png" alt="Fig. 02 - screenshot of LLM Security Improvement using Smart Prompts" width="700" height="700"/>
     </p>